suggap

 Plot

 At a bistro in Montmartre, IRA operative Deirdre meets with two Americans, Sam and Larry, and a Frenchman, Vincent.
 She takes them to a warehouse where Englishman Spence and German Gregor are waiting.
-Conversations among the men show that they are all ex-government agents or ex-military-turned-mercenary.
+Conversations among the men reveal that they are former government and military agents who have become mercenaries.
 Deirdre briefs the group on their mission: to attack a heavily armed convoy and steal a large, metallic briefcase.
 Its contents are never revealed.
-The team's first task before the main mission is to acquire weapons; this turns into a setup.
-Although the team survives and they get the weapons, Spence is exposed as a fraud by Sam.
-He is dismissed by Deirdre, and the others continue the mission.
-As the team prepares, Deirdre meets with her handler, Seamus O'Rourke, who tells her that the Russian mafia is bidding for the case and that the team must intervene so that they do not get it.
-During a stakeout, Sam and Deirdre act on their mutual attraction.